-The Metacloud Orchestration service is an engine encompassing storage, network, performance and provisioning.
-Orchestration is a tool for orchestrating clouds, that automatically configures and deploys resources in stacks.
+The OpenStack Orchestration service, a tool for orchestrating clouds, automatically configures and deploys resources in stacks.
 The deployments can be simple, such as deploying WordPress on Ubuntu with an SQL back end, or complex, such as starting a server group that auto scales by starting and stopping using real-time CPU loading information from the Telemetry service.

-Orchestration can be accessed through a command line interface (CLI) and RESTful API queries.
-The Orchestration service provides an OpenStack-native REST API.
-The Orchestration service is also integrated with the Metacloud Dashboard to perform stack functions through a web interface.
+Orchestration can be accessed through a CLI and RESTful queries.
+The Orchestration service provides both an OpenStack-native REST API and a CloudFormation-compatible Query API.
+The Orchestration service is also integrated with the OpenStack dashboard to perform stack functions through a web interface.